RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 * `minLengthWords` - a number specifying the minimum number of words the answer must be in order to be valid
   * if invalid, the user is sent the <a href="#Phrases">phrase</a> `answerValidation.notLongEnoughWords` and the question is repeated
   * this parameter cannot be set if `minLengthChars` is also set
+* `answerShouldBe` - a list of answers that the user's answer has to match
+  * if invalid, the user is sent the [phrase](#span-idphrases-mandatory-phrases-span) `answerValidation.answerNotConforming`
+  * the user is also suggested a list of 5 answers that are closest in edit distance to the answer that the user input, in case the user has misspelled something
+  * see example below for more information

 Example question that prompts free typing in a single message, with the requirement that the answer is at least 10 words: